 Opt for CO-OP

 Choose from among 23 CO-OP programs offered by the Faculty of Social Sciences!
-Alternate between paid work placements and classroom sessions to acquire experience in your field of employment.
+Alternate between paid work placements and classroom sessions to acquire experience and acquire workplace skills in your field of employment.
 At the end of your program, you will have accumulated 16 months of practical experience and met key people who will facilitate your entry into the workforce.
+Students at the Faculty of Social Sciences have been privy to a 97% COOP placement rate.
+Discover the breakdown of COOP placements of students at FSS.

 Work on Campus